delphix/virtualization-sdk/docs/docs/Best_Practices/Sensitive_Data.md

 4. Clients of the Delphix Engine's public API will not be able to access the password.

 !!! note
   Removing a previously added password property from a field and running a [Data Migration](Glossary.md#data-migration) will expose the password in plaintext.
+If this is intentional, write a migration to ensure that the new property conforms to the new schema.

 # Using Environment Variables For Remote Data Passing